WeersmaLabIBD/Response_to_vedolizumab_in_UC/2_Demultiplexing_and_doublet_detection/README.md

 Reference Data: The pipeline uses the GRCh38 human genome reference.

 ### Pipeline Overview
-1. Setup: The script starts by defining SLURM job requirements.
+1. Setup: The script starts by defining Slurm job requirements.
 2. Renaming: Using renamer_v2.py, the BAM files are renamed based on the barcodes provided.3
 3. Remapping: The renamed sequences are remapped to the reference genome using minimap2.4
 4. Retagging: The SAM file from the remapping step is retagged using retag_v2.py.5